JLatexEditor/JLatexEditor/README.md

 ## License

 This program is free software; you can redistribute it and/or modify it under the ​GNU General Public License version 3.
+See the [LICENSE](LICENSE) file for more details.

 ## Links